 A Spring Garden Jump Start in 12 Easy Steps

 It’s time for a spring garden jump start.
-The grass is starting to green up, bulbs are peeking through the soil and spring is around the corner.
+There are gardening tasks to be done, and the growing season is coming.
+The grass is starting to green up, bulbs are peeking through the soil, and spring is around the corner.
 Gardening chores come fast and furious once warm weather hits.
 Sometimes you don’t have time to fit all the tasks in.

 A spring garden jump-start is a productive way to begin your gardening year.
 You can hit the ground running and get ahead of the season.
 That’s why late winter is my favorite time to get many of the spring jobs done– or at least get them started.
 It’s a great way to reduce the springtime stress of too many gardening tasks to do.